egamble/declension/README.md

-Install uv, then run with `uv run main.py`.
+Install uv, then run with `uv src/run main.py`.